davemollen/dm-Stutter/README.md

 ## dm-Stutter

-A mono stuttering effect written in Rust.
-NB: this is still very much a work in progress.
+A stereo stuttering effect written in Rust.

 The effect can be compiled to a [MOD devices](https://moddevices.com/), VST3 or CLAP plugin.
 VST is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.